Multi-monitor

-Multiple computers can be connected to provide a single display, e.g. over Gigabit Ethernet/Ethernet to drive a large video wall.
+One way to extend the number of displays on one computer is to add displays via USB.
+Starting in 2006, DisplayLink released several chips for USB support on VGA/DVI/LVDS and other interfaces.
+Multiple computers can be connected to provide a single display, e.g. over Gigabit Ethernet/Ethernet to drive a large video wall, or multiple monitors can be connected to a single graphics card, with multiple video ports.

 Studies and safety

 Measurements of the Institute for Occupational Safety and Health of the German Social Accident Insurance showed that the quality and quantity of worker performance varies according to the screen setup and type of task.
 Overall, the results of physiological studies and the preferences of the test persons favour a dual-monitor rather than single-monitor setup.
 Physiologically limiting factors observed during work on dual monitors were minor and not generally significant.
 There is no evidence that office work with dual-monitor setups presents a possible hazard to workers.

-Display modes

-USB

-One way to extend the number of displays on one computer is to add displays via USB.
-Starting in 2006, DisplayLink released several chips for USB support on VGA/DVI/LVDS and other interfaces.